pablo-icm/emm/content/publication/diiez-distribution-2004/index.md

   was stratified and the DGGE band patterns varied with depth.
 In DHARMA the upper mixed layer showed the same composition of the eukaryotic picoplankton at all depths.
   The most dominant DGGE bands were excised and sequenced.
-Some were closely related to well‐known components of the plankton such as prasinophytes, prymnesiophytes, dinoflagellates, and diatoms.
+Some were closely related to well-known components of the plankton such as prasinophytes, prymnesiophytes, dinoflagellates, and diatoms.
 A significant number of sequences were related to previously unknown phylogenetic groups, including novel stramenopiles and alveolates or to poorly known groups such as cercomonads.
 This fingerprinting technique is